-5.5 Previously Disclosed Material Forward-Looking Information

-(1) Subsection 5.8(2) of the Instrument requires a reporting issuer to discuss certain events and circumstances that occurred during the period to which its MD&A relates.
-The events to be discussed are those that are reasonably likely to cause actual results to differ materially from material forward-looking information for a period that is not yet complete.
+5.5 Previously Disclosed Material Forward-Looking Information actual results to differ materially from material forward-looking information for a period that is not yet complete.
 This discussion is only required if the reporting issuer previously disclosed the forward-looking information to the public.
 Subsection 5.8(2) also requires a reporting issuer to discuss the expected differences.